Full list of all UK schools closed today due to snow and ice

 ScotRail warned of disruption on routes around Aberdeen and Inverness for much of Monday.
 Network Rail Scotland said that the Aberdeen-Dundee, Aberdeen-Inverness, Inverness-Wick/Thurso and Inverness-Kyle of Lochalsh are unlikely to run until midday, due to heavy and drifting snow.

-Loganair cancelled flights from Aberdeen and Inverness airports following heavy snowfall, while Liverpool John Lennon Airport posted on X on Monday at 8am to say the runway was closed due to wintry conditions and some flights were “subject to delay and there have been some cancelations”.
+Loganair cancelled flights from Aberdeen and Inverness airports following heavy snowfall, while Liverpool John Lennon airport posted on X on Monday at 8am to say the runway was closed due to wintry conditions and some flights were “subject to delay and there have been some cancellations”.

-Assistant Chief Constable Alan Waddell: “The forecasted heavy snow showers and ice means driving conditions are likely to be hazardous in some areas.
+Assistant chief constable Alan Waddell said: “The forecasted heavy snow showers and ice means driving conditions are likely to be hazardous in some areas.
 Our advice is to plan ahead and consider if your journey is really necessary during the weather warnings.
 If you need to travel, please drive to the conditions, be prepared for delays and allow extra time for your journey.”

 Join our commenting forum